What Is Diabetic Eye Care?

 How Are Diabetic Eye Conditions Managed?

-At Palm Beach Eye Center, our expert team of ophthalmologists completes annual eye exams, which could include a variety of diagnostic techniques to assess your overall eye health and reduce the chances of vision loss.
+At Palm Beach Eye Center, our expert team of eye doctors for diabetic patients in Delray Beach, FL, completes annual eye exams, which could include a variety of diagnostic techniques to assess your overall eye health and reduce the chances of vision loss.
 Generally, we have to dilate your eyes with special eye drops to closely review the internal structures of your eye, like the retina.
 In some cases, patients may require a tonometry test to evaluate their intraocular pressure or the eye's blood pressure.
 This particular test will allow us to determine if you have glaucoma and treat it.
 Additionally, our eye doctors may perform visual acuity tests to establish a baseline and track any vision changes.
 Based on your type of diabetic eye condition, you may need medications, eye injections, laser treatments, or other procedures.

 Diabetic Eye Care FAQ